Can Emotions Make History? Early Islamic Conversion, Migration, and Conquest

 About Karen Bauer

-Dr. Karen Bauer (PhD, Princeton, 2008) is a Research Associate in the Qur’anic Studies Unit at the institute of Ismaili studies.
+Dr. Karen Bauer (PhD, Princeton, 2008) is a Senior Research Associate in the Qur’anic Studies Unit at the institute of Ismaili studies.
 She specialises in Islamic social and intellectual history; her specific interests include the Qur’an and Qur’anic exegesis, emotions and emotional rhetoric in Islamic history, and gender in Islamic history and thought.
 Her research centers on medieval texts, but she occasionally ventures into modern territory, such as when she interviewed religious scholars (ʿulamaʾ) in Iran and Syria for her book Gender Hierarchy in the Qur’an.
 She has published on subjects such as emotional rhetoric in the Qur'an, women’s right to be judges in medieval Islamic law, the potential and actual audiences for medieval tafsīr, and the formula pertaining to kindness in marriage present in both tafsīr and the documentary evidence of contracts of marriage.
 She is active in the International Qur’anic Studies Association (IQSA).